osioalberto/PowerEnJoy/RASD/Use Case Description.md

 ##### Actors
 * User
 ##### Entry conditions
-* User is logged is
+* User is logged in
 * There exists at least one pending payment associated to the user (and thus the user is banned)
 ##### Flow of events
 * User activates the _pay pending bills_ function on his terminal.
 A request is sent to SYSTEM.